vektor-inc/vk-filter-search/readme.txt

 == Description ==

-This plugin can create the Filter Search Block on your edit screen.
+This plugin can create the Filter Serach Block on your edit screen.
-If you have custom post types, you can also narrow down the search by custom post types.
+If you have custom post type, you can also narrow down the search by custom post types.

-### How To Use

-1. If you input ‘/filter’ on edit screen that turn up the VK Filter Search Block in suggested list.
-2. If you select to “VK Filter Search” from the suggested list that, some preseted filter search block is inserted to edit area.
-Inserted VK Filter Search Block is composed from Taxonomy Search Block (Set to Category) / Taxonomy Search Block (Set to Tag) / Keyword Search Block / Search Button Block.
-3. You can change search target taxonomy, block order, and so on.

 == Installation ==